St. Katharine Drexel Parish

 During this year, indulgences can be gained by attending a retreat on St. Joseph.

 Fr.
-Donald Calloway, MIC, other of the book Consecration to St. Joseph/ The Wonders of Our Spiritual Father led an incredible online retreat last spring.
-Beginning in March 2021, we will be bringing this inspirational retreat to our communities, in one form or another, You will need to purchase Fr.
+Donald Calloway, MIC, author of the book Consecration to St. Joseph The Wonders of Our Spiritual Father led an incredible online retreat last spring.
+We are bringing this inspirational retreat to our communities this year, You will need to purchase Fr.
 Calloway's book to participate meaningfully in the retreat.
-More information will be coming.

 Novenas, Devotions, and Parish Retreats